codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 `UNITY_HOME`, `UNITY_SERIAL`, `UNITY_USERNAME` and `UNITY_PASSWORD`.

-If you are using a Team in Codemagic, you can add these as global environment variables for your team by clicking on Teams > your Team name and then clicking on Global variables and secrets.
-Otherwise you can add the environment variables at application level by clicking the Environment variables tab.
+If you are using a Team in Codemagic, you can add these as global environment variables for your team by clicking on **Teams > your Team name** and then clicking on **Global variables and secrets**.
+Otherwise, you can add the environment variables at the application level by clicking the **Environment variables** tab.

 Add the environment variables as follows (make sure the secure option is checked for any sensitive values):